EfeErturk1/student-club-manager/README.md

 ## IMPORTANT:
 1) We have developed frontend in another repository.
 Frontend original repository's link: https://github.com/egeergul/ohmygoat
-2) We have implemented a sample database, you can find this example data in the file called db_export.sql
+2) We have implemented a sample database, you can find this example data in the file called db_export.sql.
+The passwords of users in this sample db are 123456
 3) In the frontend repository, all the commits of @emreerdal9 are done by @keremerdal

 ### Developers (GOATs):